OpenNebula/addon-softlayer/docs/slg.rst

 -  The usual OpenNebula functionality for snapshotting, hot-plugging, or migration is not available with SoftLayer (currently).

+- OneGate is not supported for VMs instantiated in Softlayer, since the authentication token is not available inside these VMs.

 -  By default OpenNebula will always launch slcci.small (1 CPU, 1024MB RAM) instances, unless otherwise specified.

 +--------------+--------------+-----------------+